 Remember amyloid-beta (Aβ)?
 In a 2005 study performed on mice, CBD's strong action against Aβ-associated neuroinflammation was confirmed.
 Again, the researchers stressed that this could offer a novel treatment not only to manage Alzheimer's but perhaps to reverse it.

 But Isn't Cannabis/Marijuana Bad For You?

-As the National Institution on Drug Abuse points out, most recreational and medicinal marijuana users never progress to use the "harder" substances, and so-called 'cross-sensitization' is not unique to marijuana.
-It states: "Alcohol and nicotine also prime the brain for a heightened response to other drugs and are, like marijuana, also typically used before a person progresses to other, more harmful substances."
-It depends on the person.
+In reality, marijuana use is not necessarily bad for the body.
+Experts believe most recreational and medicinal marijuana users never progress to use the "harder" substances, and so-called “cross-sensitization” is not unique to marijuana.
+The National Institute on Drug Abuse states: "Alcohol and nicotine also prime the brain for a heightened response to other drugs and are, like marijuana, also typically used before a person progresses to other, more harmful substances."
+How potentially harmful marijuana is largely depends on the person.

-Therefore, dismissing marijuana or cannabis to treat or prevent Alzheimer's disease simply based on its potential to be addictive would be a pity, and perhaps even unwise.
-Much more clinically and statistically relevant study is needed before cannabis will be fully accepted in the medical and general community, but its potential value is, by now, indisputable.
+Therefore, dismissing marijuana or cannabis to treat or prevent Alzheimer's disease simply based on its potential to be addictive may be unnecessary, and perhaps even unwise.
+Much more clinically and statistically relevant study is needed before cannabis will be fully accepted in the medical and general community, but its potential value is, by now, almost indisputable.

 Still, despite the many potential benefits of cannabis, it’s generally best for any person who has dementia or Alzheimer's disease to consult a doctor before adding things like CBD oil or other products to their routine.

 If you’re living with Alzheimer’s disease, caring for someone who does, or simply would like to receive professional support, it may be beneficial to consider seeking the guidance of a therapist who understands your experiences.
 When combined with other forms of treatment, therapy can be highly beneficial for managing stress, overcoming challenges, and finding a way to make peace with your symptoms.